What are Standard Metrics and Attributed Metrics?

 Examples of Standard Metrics are "Sessions," "Clicks," and "Likes."

-What are Attributed Metrics?
+What are Dimensional Metrics?

-Attributed Metrics are Metrics that contain Dimensions.
+Dimensional Metrics are Metrics that contain Dimensions.
 Essentially, there is a list of data stored within them.
-They typically have the word "by" in the Metric name and have a table symbol next to the Metric name in the Designer.
+They typically have the word "by" in the Metric name.

-Since a list containing Dimensions is stored within the Attributed Metric, the visualization that you choose for these Metrics is significant.
+Since a list containing Dimensions is stored within the Dimensional Metric, the visualization that you choose for these Metrics is significant.
 If you are adding a Metric to a Datablock that is set to only display 1 Value- like a Number Block, Progress Bar, or even a Funnel- a Dimension field will be revealed in Datablock Settings.
 This allows you to select 1 specific Dimension whose associated Metric value will be displayed on the Datablock.

 Additional Information